tihilv/Omtt/docs/readme.md

 The operation preserves the current object.

+### timeZone
+A service operation that might be used together with `write` operation.
+It specifies the time zone allowing to convert DateTime objects from Utc and Unknown time zone to the specified one.

+`<#<timeZone key="expression">inner part#>`

+Expression can be an instance of `TimeZoneInfo` class or a string representing a name of a time zone (see [Microsoft Time Zone Index Values](https://learn.microsoft.com/en-us/previous-versions/windows/embedded/ms912391(v=winembedded.11))).

+The operation preserves the current object.

 ### code

 A service operation that executes the expression in its `source` attribute.
 Might be used for simple data aggregation.